forayconsulting/slack-stealth-mcp/README.md

 # Slack Stealth MCP

-An MCP (Model Context Protocol) server that enables Claude to interact with Slack on your behalf using session tokens.
-Read messages, search, and reply—all without triggering read receipts or typing indicators.
+An MCP (Model Context Protocol) server that enables Claude to interact with Slack on your behalf—**no admin approval required**.

+## Why "Stealth"?

+Traditional Slack integrations require creating a Slack App and getting workspace admin approval.
+This creates friction for personal productivity tools—you shouldn't need IT approval just to let Claude help you manage your own messages.

+**Slack Stealth MCP takes a different approach:** it uses your existing browser session tokens to access Slack as *you*, with your existing permissions.
+No app installation, no OAuth flows, no admin approval.
+Just log in to Slack in a browser window and the tokens are captured automatically.

+This means:
+- **Works on any workspace** you can log into—even heavily restricted enterprise workspaces
+- **No permissions to request**—you already have access to everything you can see in Slack
+- **No app review process**—start using it immediately
+- **Your credentials stay local**—tokens are stored on your machine, never sent to third parties

 ## Features

-- **OAuth-like Authentication**: Just log in to Slack in a browser window—tokens are captured automatically
+- **Zero-Friction Auth**: Log in to Slack in a browser window—tokens are captured automatically
+- **No Admin Approval**: Uses your existing session, not a Slack App
 - **Stealth Reading**: Fetch messages without marking them as read
-- **No Typing Indicators**: Slack's API doesn't support typing indicators, so you can't accidentally trigger them
 - **Multi-Workspace**: Support multiple Slack workspaces
 - **Comprehensive Search**: Full Slack search syntax support
 - **Thread Support**: Read and reply to threads